Difference Between Microwave and Oven | Best-Microwave-oven.com

 What is Microwave?

 With the inventions and advancements in technology, the design of microwaves taken place.
 Microwaves are the wave of a particular wavelength, usually shorter than that of radio waves.
 When used with differentiated means, it generates heat, and this concept has been implemented, and that leads to the invention of Microwave ovens.
-Microwaves which are generated with help of magnetron by using electricity will then be fed on the food placed inside the container, these microwaves then stimulate food particles and generates heat.
+Microwave which is generated with the help of magnetron by using electricity will then be fed on the food placed inside the container, these microwaves then stimulate food particles and generates heat.
 This will be the source for cooking the food.

 What is the origin of Microwave oven?